 3.3.
 Unemployment

-A person commits unemployment insurance (UI) fraud in Nevada when he/she lies for the purpose of wrongfully obtaining UI benefits.
-A common scenario is a person claiming he/she is unemployed while secretly working an under-the-table job.
+You commit unemployment insurance (UI) fraud in Nevada when you lie for the purpose of wrongfully obtaining UI benefits.
+A common scenario is claiming you are unemployed while secretly working an under-the-table job.

 Nevada UI fraud is a category D felony, carrying: